Towards Fast Safe Online Reinforcement Learning via Policy Finetuning: Limitation

 \section{Limitation}

 While Marvel performs well in most environments, it does not exhibit the same effectiveness in certain scenarios, such as in the AntRun environment.
-As depicted in \cref{fig:more_result}, during finetuning, Marvel does not significantly improve cost and reward metrics.
+As depicted in Fig.~\ref{fig:more_result}, during finetuning, Marvel does not significantly improve cost and reward metrics.
 Consequently, aPID evidently does not function optimally in these settings.
 This suggests that further enhancements are needed for VPA to increase the agent's exploratory behavior during online finetuning.
-Combined with aPID's efficient control over costs, this approach could achieve optimal performance with minimal interaction with the environment, thus minimizing the time required.
+Combined with aPID's efficient control over costs, this approach could achieve optimal performance with minimal interaction with the environment, thus minimizing the time required. {In addition, it would be interesting to investigate strategies that explicitly re-initialize or reset $K_d$ when the environment undergoes new phases of non-stationarity.}